MicrosoftDocs/win32/desktop-src/Tapi/itformatcontrol.md

 ---
-Description: The ITFormatControl interface exposes methods that allow an application to retrieve information concerning the format of a receive or transmit stream for a call. ms.assetid: a3d15561-229e-4eb6-a0ac-2d69f170bced
+description: The ITFormatControl interface exposes methods that allow an application to retrieve information concerning the format of a receive or transmit stream for a call. ms.assetid: a3d15561-229e-4eb6-a0ac-2d69f170bced
 title: ITFormatControl interface (Ipmsp.h) ms.topic: reference